Morayfield

 Employment performance in Morayfield exceeds national averages across key labour market indicators

-In this month, 3,740 residents are employed, with an unemployment rate of 3.7%, which is 0.3% lower than Greater Brisbane's rate of 4.0%.
-Workforce participation in Morayfield is similar to Greater Brisbane's at 64.5%.
-Key industries include construction, health care & social assistance, and retail trade.
-Construction employment levels are particularly high at 1.6 times the regional average.
+As of September 2025, 3,740 residents were employed, with an unemployment rate 0.3% below Greater Brisbane's and workforce participation similar to Greater Brisbane's 70.7%.
+Home-based work accounted for a moderate 15.1% of jobs.
+Key industries included construction, health care & social assistance, and retail trade.
+Construction employment was particularly high at 1.6 times the regional average.

-However, professional & technical services are under-represented with only 5.2% of Morayfield's workforce compared to 8.9% in Greater Brisbane.
-Employment opportunities locally may be limited as indicated by Census data comparing working population and resident population.
-Over the year to September 2025, employment increased by 7.4% while labour force grew by 6.7%, reducing unemployment by 0.6 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Morayfield's employment mix suggests local employment should increase by 6.0% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Professional & technical services were under-represented with only 5.2% of Morayfield's workforce compared to Greater Brisbane's 8.9%.
+Local employment opportunities appeared limited based on Census data.
+Over the year to September 2025, employment increased by 7.4%, labour force grew by 6.7%, and unemployment fell by 0.6 percentage points.
+In contrast, Greater Brisbane saw employment growth of 3.8% and a 0.5 percentage point drop in unemployment.
+Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Morayfield's employment mix suggests local employment should increase by 6.0% over five years and 12.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment